rasbt/LLMs-from-scratch/ch03/03_understanding-buffers/README.md

 <br>
-Below is a video tutorial of me explaining walking through the code:
+Below is a hands-on video tutorial I recorded to explain the code:

 <br>
 <br>